We receive commissions from purchases made through the LifeLock links below.

 LifeLock customers need separate accounts for adults and have to pay $5.99 per month per child for LifeLock Junior™.

 IDShield offers quarterly credit scores from just one credit bureau, and little else by way of credit monitoring.
-LifeLock, on the other hand, is on our list of the best credit monitoring services.
-It offers monthly scores from one credit bureau and annual reports from all three.
+LifeLock, on the other hand, offers monthly scores from one credit bureau and annual reports from all three.
 LifeLock also has other features that help you monitor your finances and credit, such as investment account alerts, bank and credit card activity notifications, and credit inquiry alerts.

 IDShield’s plan for individuals is just $9.95 per month.
 Its only other plan is the family plan, which is $19.95 per month and covers up to eight children and two adults.